 - Heat the corn tortillas in the microwave, with a damp paper towel over top to get them warm and softened

-- Lay 6 corn tortillas out at a time on a clean countertop
+- Lay 6 corn tortillas out at a time on the baking sheet

-- Spoon some of the taquito chicken and Mexican street corn filling in each one, being mindful not to overfill or they won’t roll easily and could crack (see my photo, oops!)
+- Spoon some of the filling on each tortilla, being mindful not to overfill or they won't roll easily and could crack (see my photo, oops!)

-- Line the chicken taquitos up, seem side down on a parchment paper lined baking sheet
+- Line the chicken taquitos up, seem side down on the baking sheet (watch the video)

 - Bake until crispy